-SB 1082 - Housing for Legally Verified Agricultural Workers by Sen. Collins (HB 1051 by Rep. Tuck) unanimously passed this session.
-While the legislation sets state standards for agricultural housing siting, the guidelines passed upon local ordinances currently in effect for setback and buffer zones.
+SB 1082 - Housing for legally Verified Agricultural Workers by Sen. Collins (HB 1051 by Rep. Tuck) unanimously passed this session.

 The bill precludes a government entity from restricting the construction or installation of housing for agricultural workers on land classified as agricultural.
 Local governments are, however, authorized to require the following of a housing site: